1

 是時周天子致文武之胙於秦惠王。 惠王使犀首攻魏,禽將龍賈,取魏之雕陰,且欲東兵。 蘇秦恐秦兵之至趙也,乃激怒張儀,入之于秦。

 At this time, the Zhou Son of Heaven sent the sacrificial meats of Wen and Wu to King Hui of Qin.
-King Hui sent Xi Shou to attack Wei, captured the general Long Jia, took Wei's Diaoyin, and moreover wished to deploy troops eastward.
+King Hui sent Xi Shou to attack Wei, captured the general Long Jia, took Wei's Diaoyin, and then wished to deploy troops eastward.
 Su Qin feared that Qin troops would come to Zhao, so he provoked and angered Zhang Yi, bringing him into Qin.

 19